Postpartum Anxiety at Night: Why It Happens and What Helps

 1. Anticipatory Anxiety Takes Over

-One of the biggest drivers of nighttime anxiety is anticipatory anxiety - fear about what might happen.
+One of the biggest drivers of nighttime anxiety is anticipatory anxiety—fear about what might happen.
 After several difficult nights, your brain starts making associations:

-Nighttime = wake-ups
+Nighttime = wake-ups.

-Nighttime = exhaustion
+Nighttime = exhaustion.

-Nighttime = feeling trapped or overwhelmed
+Nighttime = feeling trapped or overwhelmed.

 So even before anything happens, your body reacts as if it’s already under threat.
 Your nervous system shifts into high alert, trying to prepare you for another long night.
-It’s almost like your brain is trying to protect you based on past experience.
+It’s almost like your brain is trying to protect you based on past experiences.

 By evening, you’ve already spent the entire day:

-Making decisions
+Making decisions.

-Meeting your baby’s needs
+Meeting your baby’s needs.

-Managing emotions (yours and theirs)
+Managing emotions (yours and theirs).

-Possibly caring for other children
+Possibly caring for other children.

-Navigating work, relationships, or household demands
+Navigating work, relationships, or household demands.

+There’s simply less left in the tank.
 When we’re depleted, anxiety has a much easier time breaking through.
 Things that might feel manageable earlier in the day can suddenly feel unbearable at night.

 3. Hormonal Changes Affect Mood and Sleep

-Postpartum hormone shifts play a significant role in anxiety - especially in the early months after birth.
+Postpartum hormone shifts play a significant role in anxiety—especially in the early months after birth.
 Fluctuations in estrogen, progesterone, cortisol, and prolactin can:

-Increase emotional sensitivity
+Increase emotional sensitivity.

-Disrupt sleep-wake cycles
+Disrupt sleep-wake cycles.

-Heighten anxiety responses
+Heighten anxiety responses.

 These changes can make evenings feel especially vulnerable, even if you can’t pinpoint why your mood shifts so dramatically at that time of day.